 - Limited ground clearance when compared to similar Kei trucks

 While generally regarded as reliable by owners, there are two commonly cited issues with the Sambar.
-The first pertains to the CVT transmission on certain models from 1990-1995.
+The first pertains to the CVT transmission on certain models from 1990 to 1995.
 They suffered from a number of problems and the general consensus is to avoid them altogether as parts and finding someone capable of servicing them is quite difficult.

-The second issue relates to the “Clover-4” engine used from 1990-2012.
+The second issue relates to the “Clover-4” engine used from 1990 to 2012.
 They were prone to oil leaks around the gaskets and seals.
 This is not necessarily a major concern in terms of leaks, but it should be noted.

 Like most Kei trucks, Sambars can be found from a few thousand and go all the way up to over $10,000 dollars depending on the year, condition, and options.
 Below are some examples listed for sale by dealers on JDMbuysell.com

 There are several vehicles that come similarly equipped as the Sambar, some examples are: